Deep Inelastic Processes and the Equations of Motion: First Order Correction

 \subsection{Approximate Factorization}

-The second term of eq. (\ref{hmn}) is not factorizable, in agreement with the observations of various authors\cite{bhs1,bhs2,bhs3,pe,cq}, who have shown failures of universality\cite{pe,cq} at large tranverse momentum.
-However, for sufficiently large $Q$, and adopting an axial gauge, this term is negligibly small\cite{bb} in comparison with the first one, which instead is factorizable.
+The second term of eq. (\ref{hmn}) is not factorizable, in agreement with the observations of various authors (Brodsky {\it et al.}, 2002a,b, 2003; Peign\'e, 2002; Collins and Qiu, 2007), who have shown failures of universality (Peign\'e, 2002; Collins and Qiu, 2007) at large tranverse momentum.
+However, for sufficiently large $Q$, and adopting an axial gauge, this term is negligibly small (Berger and Brodsky, 1979) in comparison with the first one, which instead is factorizable.
 In fact, the gluon corresponding to the first term has a smaller offshellness than the one involved in the second term.
-This approximation is especially acceptable, even for relatively small $Q$, provided we limit ourselves to small transverse momenta\cite{co3} of the initial hadrons with respect to the direction of the momentum of the virtual photon in the center of mass of the DY pair.
+This approximation is especially acceptable, even for relatively small $Q$, provided we limit ourselves to small transverse momenta (Collins, 2002) of the initial hadrons with respect to the direction of the momentum of the virtual photon in the center of mass of the DY pair.
 However, as already explained in sect.
 2, also in the case when factorization is approximately satisfied, the T-odd distribution functions change sign from SIDIS to DY.
 We shall illustrate phenomenological implications of this change of sign in sect.
 7.